Demystifying Misconceptions in Social Bots Research: Conceptual issues

+In framing the bot detection task as a seemingly straightforward problem, some authors also hint at the possibility of easily adapting existing detectors to overcome their current limitations and keep pace with the evolution of more human-like bots~\citep{hays2023simplistic}.
+This example introduces another misconception about bot detection:

-For many years, we witnessed to the whack-a-mole game between bot developers, with their increasingly sophisticated accounts, and bot hunters equipped with a multitude of disparate detectors~\citep{cresci2021coming}.
-Looking back at how this arms race unfolded, we can conclude that none of the technological advances experimented until now substantially improved our capacity to detect social bots.
-We believe that the same is to be expected also for future advances.
-An implication of this observation is that also \citeauthor{hays2023simplistic}'s proposal to improve benchmark datasets for bot detection, although theoretically pointing to the right direction, is unlikely to yield significant practical benefits due to the many feasibility challenges it faces.
-The reality is that \textit{social bots are a concealed and fast moving target}.
-As such, bot detection is an intrinsically challenging task, made even more daunting by the lack of accurate information on the target of the analysis, the limited collaboration from online platforms, and the rapidly evolving nature of online harms.
+For many years, we witnessed to a whack-a-mole game between bot developers, with their increasingly sophisticated accounts~\citep{yang2023anatomy,yang2024characteristics}, and bot hunters, equipped with a variety of different detectors~\citep{Yang2019botometer,sayyadiharikandeh2020detection,yang2020scalable}.
+Looking back at how this arms race has unfolded, we can conclude that none of the technological advances we have experimented with have significantly mitigated the challenges posed by malicious social bots in the long term.
+It is reasonable to assume that future advances will suffer a similar fate.
+Social bots are adversarial, fast-moving targets, characterized by a fast adoption of cutting-edge technology~\citep{cresci2021coming}.
+Bot detection is therefore an intrinsically challenging task, made even more daunting by the lack of accurate information on the targets of the analysis, the limited collaboration from online platforms, and the rapidly evolving nature of online harms.

-Finally, we discuss some other common misconceptions that undermine our understanding of social bots and of the related literature:
+Below, we discuss some other misconceptions that undermine the understanding of social bots and of the related literature: